 If you buy shares of stock and sell them later on for a profit, the profit is called a capital gain and is subject to federal capital gains taxes.
-Gains realized when selling stocks you hold for less than a year are subject to a short-term capital gains tax rate, which can be as high as 35 percent, while investments held longer than a year are subject to a long-term rate that is capped at 15 percent, as of 2011.
+Gains realized when selling stocks you hold for less than a year are subject to a short-term capital gains tax rate.
+Talk to your financial advisor about tax strategies that might include reinvesting stock gains or gifting stocks to children.

 Gregory Hamel has been a writer since September 2008 and has also authored three novels.
 He has a Bachelor of Arts in economics from St. Olaf College.
 Hamel maintains a blog focused on massive open online courses and computer programming.